Contributing¶

 Docstrings use MyST markdown (single-backtick inline code,

-./docs/uses MyST markdown where possible.Keep lines within 88 characters in Python files (ruff default).
-Markdown files have no line-length limit — do not hard-wrap prose; let the renderer handle wrapping.
+./docs/uses MyST markdown where possible.Keep Python lines within 88 characters (ruff default).
+Markdown has no line-length limit: do not hard-wrap prose.

 Titles in markdown use sentence case.